azuxmioy/fpvsum/README.md

 <img src="https://github.com/azuxmioy/fpvsum/blob/master/images/UI.png" height="350">

-We provide a human interface (written in MATLAB language) for labeling video sequences.
+We provide a user interface (written in MATLAB language) for labeling video sequences.
 The interface shows each video excluding its audio track, ensuring annotators select highlight based on visual content only.
 Annotators are able to use the interface for moving forward and backward and modify their annotations at any time.

 ## References

+Hsuan-I Ho, Wei-Chen Chiu, and Yu-Chiang Frank Wang: Summarizing First-Person Videos from Third Persons’ Points of Views.
+In: Proceedings of the European Conference on Computer Vision (ECCV) (2018)